Previously: 15 Creepy Phone Numbers That Actually Work.

 20202020: “Help Me, Susie’s Dying”

 Talk to someone who grew up in the UK during the 1970s or ‘80s, and they might — if they were into ghost stories or other spooky subjects back then — tell you about something odd and unsettling that happened if you entered a public phone booth and dialed a certain number, often identified as 20202020: Upon connecting, you’d supposedly hear a woman’s voice on the other end repeating the message, “Help me, help me, Susie’s dying.”
-Occasionally, the story states that the message wasn’t “Susie’s dying,” but “Susie’s drowning” — but no matter the manner of death specified, the voice is typically described as emotionless and monotone.
+Occasionally, the story states that the message wasn’t “Susie’s dying,” but “Susie’s drowning” — but no matter the manner or method specified, the voice is typically described as emotionless and monotone.

 It’s worth pointing out that 20202020 is only one possible number you might find connected with this legend; in recent years, it’s emerged as the most repeated one, but some folks recall the number consisting not simply of twos and zeroes, but of other combinations: Ones, twos, and zeroes; twos and threes; and so on and so forth.
 What is clear, though, is that the digits involved are pretty much always between the numbers zero and three, inclusive.

 How the legend initially began remains to be seen; interestingly, though, it seems to have been based primarily in the north of England: Most of the stories I’ve seen came out of Lancashire and Yorkshire.
 Just, y’know… for whatever that’s worth.

 Here’s one that’s stood the test of time for people who grew up in Indonesia: In the ‘90s, a legend circulated about a figure called Mr. Gepeng — the spirit of a wealthy man who was flattened either by an elevator or a bulldozer, depending on who you talk to, and who you could get in touch with if you dialed the haunted phone number 777-7777.